rvcwhitworth/calendar-app/README.md

 ## Introduction

 A calendar app made for the second challenge in my application for the 2018 Spotify Fellowship.
+There are three views available: month, week, and day.
+New events can be created by clicking on the day, and events can be updated or deleted by clicking on them.

 ## Deployment